foundation-model-stack/fms-dgt/docs/sdg_design.md

 To define a new generator or validator, first take a look at the base classes that the concrete implementation will inherit from.
 These are found in `./fms_dgt/base/blocks/<generator/validator>.py`.
 All blocks must define a `generate` function which contains their main logic.

 Blocks are designed to be composable and specifiable through both config and code.
 A block will take as its main inputs an iterable of dictionaries, a huggingface dataset, or a pandas dataframe (see `./fms_dgt/base/block.py`).
 In addition, in either the \_\_init\_\_ of the block or in the call to the block, one can specify `arg_fields`, `kwarg_fields`, and `result_field`.
 When processing its inputs, the block will iterate over each row / element of the input and extract the args / kwargs.
-The core computation of the block (e.g., an LLM call in `./fms_dgt/blocks/generators/llm.py`) is then run on those extracted args / kwargs and the result for a particular element is written to the result_field.
+The core computation of the block (e.g., an LLM call in `./fms_dgt/blocks/generators/llm.py`) is then run on those extracted args / kwargs and the result for a particular element is written to the `result_field`.

 For example, a generator might be called with: